Alternatives to Youtube catch on with mobile crowd

 ACQUISITION BUZZ

-Skeptics say the Internet arena is littered with startups that begin with a bang but go out with a whimper.
-To circumvent that, many startups and their backers hope to get acquired.
+Sceptics say the Internet arena is littered with start-ups that begin with a bang but go out with a whimper.
+To circumvent that, many start-ups and their backers hope to get acquired.

 Also, since Socialcam and Viddy have eclipsed Instagram and Draw Something — a game title that has seen its user numbers plummet this past month — speaks to how fickle users can flock to a hot new app and abandon stale ones.